 The project is based in the town of Puerto Baquerizo Moreno on San Cristobal Island.
-Volunteers work in schools, in the local art and culture center, and with children who attend the extra English lessons run by our teaching volunteers.
-You could find yourself working with children as young as four years of age.
+Volunteers work in schools, in the local art and culture center, and with teenagers who attend the extra English lessons run by our teaching volunteers.
+You could find yourself working with teenagers twelve years and older.

 Volunteering on the Creative Arts Project in Ecuador